AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

     s.upload(textpd,casout={'name' : table_name, 'caslib' : 'public','replace' : True})
 ```

-Subsequently define a function to generate sentiment scores from text in an in-memory CAS Table and returns a cleaned up pandas dataframe with a unique ID column, the sentiment class and the text itself.
+Subsequently define a function to generate sentiment scores from text in an in-memory CAS Table and returns a cleaned up pandas data frame with a unique ID column, the sentiment class and the text itself.
 We pass in the name of the table we want to subject to this action and the number of rows in that table we want to process

 ```python